 In Japan, 5G allocations are in the bands 3.6 – 4.1 GHz and 4.5 – 4.6 GHz which imply a 100 MHz guard band relevant to the radio altimeters band.
 The Ministry of Internal Affairs and Communications, the spectrum regulator in Japan, in coordination with specialized Institutes conducted a compatibility study using the parameters described in Recommendation ITU-R M.2059.
 The study has considered the following main factors:

 The BS deployment model is divided into 4 types of areas that have different densities and ratios of the 5G BSs as shown in the following figure.
 The angle of the range for aggregation is 170 degrees downward, and the area on the surface is calculated by the flight altitude.
 The maximum radius of the dense urban area model is 564m (1km2).
-The urban area model is placed surrounding the dense urban area model if the radius of the range of considerations is exceeding the maximum radius of the dense urban area model according to the flight altitude.
-The 5G BSs are randomly and equally distributed on the land.
+The urban area model is placed surrounding the dense urban area model if the radius of the range of considerations is exceeding the maximum radius of the dense urban area model according to the flight altitude